puter-nyaani-Soma/prakriti-analysis/readme.md

-# Prakriti Analysis ML Model (Still under Development)
+# Prakriti Analysis DL & ML Model (Still under Development)

-Welcome to the Prakriti Analysis DL Model repository!
+Welcome to the Prakriti Analysis DL & ML Model repository!
 This project focuses on developing a machine learning model for performing analysis and predictions related to the Prakriti domain.
 The model utilizes various ML techniques to analyze data and make insightful predictions.

 ## Description